Skip to main content

 #

-AI discrimination cases are strongest when you can demonstrate a pattern:
+AI discrimination cases are strongest with clear patterns:

 • Multiple rejections from companies using the same AI vendor

-• Rejections for positions where you clearly meet the qualifications
+• Rejections for positions where you clearly meet qualifications

 3. Research the AI Systems